jsdoc2md/jsdoc-parse/README.md

 $ npm install -g jsdoc-parse
 $ jsdoc-parse --help

 jsdoc-parse

   Jsdoc-annotated source code in, JSON format documentation out.

-  Usage
+Synopsis

+  $ jsdoc-parse [-PH] [--sort-by fields] [--conf file] [--src file ...]
-  $ jsdoc-parse <files>
+  $ jsdoc-parse --help
-  $ cat <files> | jsdoc-parse
+  $ jsdoc-parse --stats

+Options

+  -f, --src file ...
+A list of javascript source files (or glob expressions) to parse for
+                               documentation.
+If this option is not set jsdoc-parse will wait for source code on stdin (i.e. `cat *.js | jsdoc-parse [options]`).
-  --private              Include identifiers marked @private in the output --stats                Print a few stats about the doclets parsed --html                 Enable experimental parsing of .html files --src <array>          A list of javascript source files or glob expressions -s, --sort-by <array>  Sort by one of more fields, e.g. `--sort-by kind category`.
-Defaults to 'scope kind'.
+  -P, --private                Include identifiers marked @private in the output -H, --html                   Enable experimental parsing of .html files --conf file                  Path to a jsdoc configuration file, passed directly to `jsdoc -c`.
-  -h, --help
+  -s, --sort-by property ...
+Sort by one of more properties, e.g. `--sort-by kind category`.
+Defaults to
+                               `[ "scope", "category", "kind", "order" ]`.
+Pass the special value `none` to remove the default sort order.
+  --stats                      Print a few stats about the doclets parsed -h, --help                   Display this usage.
 ```

 ***Usage form 2 warning***: When piping input into `jsdoc-parse` it will intepret the whole of what is piped in as a single file, so take care not to pipe in input containing multipe @modules as this is illegal in jsdoc (see [here](http://usejsdoc.org/tags-module.html)):